-Tristian is a Cosmetology educator at Paul Mitchell The School Las Vegas.
-She is the current Day-Core Instructor and teaches Cutting, Color, Texture, Spa and Makeup as part of the Cosmetology Program.
+Dawn is a Cosmetology educator at Paul Mitchell The School Las Vegas.
+She teaches Cutting, Color, Texture, Spa and Makeup as part of the Cosmetology Program.

-Kennerea Gray, Learning Leader, Part Time
+Crystal Henry, Learning Leader, Full-Time

-Kennerea "Ken" is a Cosmetology educator at Paul Mitchell The School Las Vegas.
-She is a night Instructor and teaches Cutting, Color, Texture, Spa and Makeup as part of the Cosmetology Program.
+Crystal is a Cosmetology educator at Paul Mitchell The School Las Vegas.
+She teaches Cutting, Color, Texture, Spa and Makeup as part of the Cosmetology Program.